EvenAR/euroscope-aman/README.md

 | `.aman open`        | Opens the window
 | `.aman close`       | Closes the window

+## Building the project

+Microsoft Visual Studio Community can be used to build and debug the plugin.
+Note that it must be compiled as x86 (32 bit) which is the architecture EuroScope is based on.

+## Screenshot

 ![Window](https://i.gyazo.com/abd832a844331f03635ee72e5562ee13.png)

-# Build

-Microsoft Visual Studio Community can be used to build or debug the plugin.
-Note that it must be compiled as x86 (32 bit) which is the architecture EuroScope is based on.